teresam3/potential-potato/README.md

-![main illustratio of page] (https://teresam3.github.io/potential-potato/public/images/Teresa-Illustration.png)
+![main illustration of page] (./public/images/Teresa-Illustration.png)

 ## What the project does
 A portfolio using react that showcases existing projects done.